Important information for SLS and SwissFEL users

 We received a number of proposals for macromolecular crystallography, imaging and spectroscopy.
 Several measurements took place already and a first paper has been published following a true rapid access process: Within one month from the submission of the beamtime proposal to the submission of the paper.
 Thank you for submitting such well-prepared proposals and projects.

-We would like to remind you, that the PRIORITY COVID-19 call for proposals is open until September.
+We would like to remind you, that the PRIORITY COVID-19 call for proposals is open until the end of the year 2020.
 If your research has the potential to contribute effectively to the understanding of the virus and/or to improve the clinical or public health response and patient care, then please do not hesitate contacting us and submitting a proposal for rapid access to SLS or SwissFEL via the DUO portal.

 SLS back to 24/7 with external users on site: